alicekl/koopmotion/README.md

 ## Installation

-Clone this repository and install its requirements
+Clone this repository and install its requirements, as well as the package itself
 ```
 git clone https://github.com/alicekl/koopmotion.git
 cd koopmotion